andrew/ultimate-awesome/README.md

 - [Awesome-Myanmar](https://github.com/chanmratekoko/Awesome-Myanmar) - Awesome Myanmar Projects and Resources.
 - [fucking-Awesome-Hacking](https://github.com/Correia-jpv/fucking-Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers.
 With repository stars⭐ and forks🍴.
 - [awesome-mlp-papers](https://github.com/haofanwang/awesome-mlp-papers) - Recent Advances in MLP-based Models (MLP is all you need!).
+- [Awesome-CustomROM](https://github.com/ImKKingshuk/Awesome-CustomROM) - Awesome-CustomROM: Explore the World of Custom Android Experiences!
+Dive into a collection of the best Custom ROMs, featuring cutting-edge features, enhanced performance, and a vibrant developer community.
+Elevate your Android experience beyond the ordinary! 🌐🚀 #CustomROMs #AndroidDev #OpenSource #XiaomiEU #HyperOS #OriginOS.
 - [awesome-credit-modeling](https://github.com/mourarthur/awesome-credit-modeling) - A collection of awesome papers, articles and various resources on credit and credit risk modeling.
 - [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [awesome-pubdev](https://github.com/polilluminato/awesome-pubdev) - A curated list of awesome packages on pub.dev.
+- [awesome-pdf](https://github.com/py-pdf/awesome-pdf) - A curated list of resources around PDF files.
 - [awesome-threat-modeling](https://github.com/redshiftzero/awesome-threat-modeling) - A curated list of useful threat modeling resources.
 - [awesome-vikadata](https://github.com/vikadata/awesome-vikadata) - 🙀 A list of awesome projects / resources / SDKs / frameworks that make Vikadata even more awesome. 🤪
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.